sfa-siard/Zip64File/README.md

-# Zip64File - SIARD ZIP 64 handler
+# Zip64File - SIARD 2.2 ZIP 64 handler
 This package contains a ZIP 64 handler.
 Its main purpose is reading and writing ZIP files which conform to the 64 bit extension of the ZIP standard.
 It also includes a command-line tool for reading and writing ZIP files in ZIP 64 format.

-## Prerequisites
+## Getting started (for developers)

-For building the binaries, Java JDK (1.8 or higher) must be installed.
+For building the binaries, Java JDK 17 must be installed.

 ### Run all tests
 ```shell